CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/01-deploying-environment.md

     ```

     ![](media/terraform-init.png)

+20. Now, you need to import the existing resource group for deploying the resources.
+Run the below command to import the resource group.

+    ```
+    terraform import azurerm_resource_group.rg /subscriptions/{SUBSCRPTION_ID}/resourceGroups/mircohack-rg-<inject key="DeploymentID" enableCopy="false"/>
+    ```

-20. Run the below command to execute the actions proposed in a terraform deployment, and choose ```yes``` once prompted to deploy the script.
+21. Run the below command to execute the actions proposed in a terraform deployment, and choose ```yes``` once prompted to deploy the script.

     ```bash
     terraform apply